heathsc/bs_call/README.md

 Installation
 ------------

 Before starting the installation of bscall, you should check if your system has the GSL library already installed.

 If your system does not have GSL library then you can download it from [GSL](https://www.gnu.org/software/gsl/) and follow the installation steps.

-Once GSL is already available on your system then you can compile and install bscall.
+Once GSL is available on your system then you can compile and install bscall.

-1) Change GSL library paths.
-In order to compile bscall you must specify the GSL headers and library directories.
-   To do that, edit Gsl.mk file with the proper paths.
-Just modify two lines starting with GSL_LIB and GSL_INC.

-Gsl.mk:

-    #1.
-MODIFY HERE THE GSL LIBRARY LOCATION.
-FOR Example: GSL_LIB = -L/path/to/gsl/lib
-    GSL_LIB = -L/path/to/GSL/lib/
-    #2.
-MODIFY HERE THE GSL HEADERS LOCATION.
-FOR Example: GSL_LIB = -L/path/to/gsl/include
-    GSL_INC = -I/path/to/GSL/include/

-2) After editing Gsl.mk just type make all to get the code compiled.
+Configure:

+The compilation should be configured by typing:

+	./configure

+If GSL is not in a standard location on your system then the location should be specified using the --with-gsl option to configure.
+For example, if the installation prefix for the gsl library is /opt/local (so the libraries can be found in /opt/local/lib and the include directory gsl in /opt/local/include) then the configuration command line should be:

+	./configure --with-gsl=/opt/local

 Compile:

     make all

-3) Installation.
+Install:

 If the compilation process has been successfully completed then a binary file should be found at bin directory.
-Just copy it to a directory included in your
+Just copy it to a directory included in your $PATH.
-$PATH.

 Copy binary: